ebroecker/canmatrix/README.md

 ***

 ###Install instructions
-Install *canmatrix* with either "pip install canmatrix" or  "python setup.py install"
+Install *canmatrix* with either "pip install canmatrix" or  "python setup.py install" and "pip install -r requirements.txt"

 This installs the *canmatrix* package into your python installation.